CloudNative-Solutions/gitops-bare-metal/README.md

 - **ClusterAPI Manifests**: Manifests and configuration files for ClusterAPI to provision and manage Kubernetes clusters on bare metal infrastructure.
 - **Tinkerbell Workflow Templates**: Templates for Tinkerbell workflows used in the bare metal provisioning process.

+## Getting Started

+To get started, follow these steps:

+Clone this repository to your local machine.
+Customize the configurations according to your infrastructure requirements.
+Run [bootstrap.sh](bootstrap.sh) to deploy a Managment Cluster on Equinix Metal

 ## Acknowledgments

 This project is sponsored by **Equinix Metal**.
 We extend our thanks to **Equinix Metal** for their support and collaboration in making this project possible.